pradyun/Py2C/README.md

 Py2C is also extensible though a fixer API, which can be used to accommodate for API changes across the languages, for third party packages.

-For more details, refer to the wiki pages on GitHub.
+For more details, refer to the wiki pages on GitHub<sub>Not ready yet</sub>.